Olopez92084/Challenge-10-Teamprofilegenerator/README.md

 # Challenge-10-Team Profile Generator
 # Purpose
 Using Node.js, input information about your employees to generate an HTML webpage displaying summaries for each person.

+This is not a deployed webpage.
+You must clone the repo and run it from your computers command line!
 # Built With
 * JavaScript
 * HTML